 Common Orthopaedic problems that are treated by a clinic physiotherapist includes (if a patient undergoes immobilization or surgery for any of these conditions, pre-and post-operative physiotherapy should be considered in all such cases) –

 - Spondylitis/ spondylosis

 Pre-operative physiotherapy helps maintain aerobic conditioning and strengthen a patient physically.
-Physiotherapy helps maintain and improve range of movement and strength prior to surgery and educate the patient on their post operative rehabilitation programme.
+Physiotherapy helps maintain and improve range of movement and strength prior to surgery and educates the patient on their post-operative rehabilitation program.
 This will facilitate the patient to recover from surgery at a faster rate.
-Following orthopaedic surgery, physiotherapist should work in close association with the surgeon to follow the recommended clinical protocol.
+Following orthopaedic surgery, physiotherapists should work in close association with the surgeon to follow the recommended clinical protocol.

-- Massage therapy –Techniques/ soft tissue mobilization techniques: it vary from relaxing light pressure massage to deep friction massage to breakdown scar tissue in muscle or ligaments.
+- Massage therapy –Techniques/ soft tissue mobilization techniques: it varies from relaxing light pressure massage to deep friction massage to break down scar tissue in muscle or ligaments.

-- Ultrasound Therapy: An electrical machine which produces ultrasonic waves that gets transmitted into the affected area using conducting gel.
-This in turn causes a micro-massage effect which promotes circulation, reduces pain and increases regenerative powers of tissues and helps muscle relaxation.
+- Ultrasound Therapy: An electrical machine that produces ultrasonic waves that get transmitted into the affected area using conducting gel.
+This in turn causes a micro-massage effect that promotes circulation, reduces pain and increases regenerative powers of tissues, and helps muscle relaxation.
 It is very helpful in the treatment of soft tissue injuries.

 - Interferential Therapy: This is an electrical current delivered to the injured part via 2 or 4 electrodes.
 It sends two interfering currents into the body part which feels to the patient like pins and needles.
 It can be used to relieve pain, reduce swelling and optimize the healing process.